the-florist/wordle/README.md

 To-dos:
-2. make sure this words for both independent and interactive mode
+2. make sure this words for both independent and interactive mode Next finish up cleaning of the files and test
 3. (new branch) put the new subroutines into the independent function